raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### DNS Header Fields in DSO Messages {#header}

-In an unacknowledged message the MESSAGE ID field MUST be set to zero.
+In a DSO unidirectional message the MESSAGE ID field MUST be set to zero.
-In an acknowledged request message the MESSAGE ID field MUST be set to a unique nonzero value, that the initiator is not currently using for any other active operation on this connection.
+In a DSO request message the MESSAGE ID field MUST be set to a unique nonzero value, that the initiator is not currently using for any other active operation on this connection.
 For the purposes here, a MESSAGE ID is in use in this DSO Session if the